UCI-GDIM32-W25/in-class-activities-zmcdonne/README.md

 # Week 4

 ## Activity 0
 Isabel  + Kristin

 ## Activity 1
 When adding multiple locators to the scene, the program cancels out the scripts of all locator objects but one while the game runs.
-This happens as a sort of safety net, as I understood it, so that in case someone accidentally adds too many, it doesn’t cause bugs and chaos.
+This happens as a sort of safety net, as I understood it, so that in case someone accidentally adds too many, it doesn’t cause bugs and chaos by unactivating the exess.

 ## Activity 2
 <img width="939" height="724" alt="Screenshot 2026-01-27 at 9 46 49 PM" src="https://github.com/user-attachments/assets/76860c92-5a8a-4f94-aa4c-2da0125273e0" />

 ## Activity 3
-I added pipe sprites and birds.
-I also got started on the win screen I wanted and made the script.
+I added pipe sprites and bird.
+I also got started on the scripts I wanted and made the scene more to my liking.

 [Link to Activity 3](https://github.com/UCI-GDIM32-W25/HW4/commit/3bf2f2fd0fa8949973508d488709813908af0884)